Skip to content

 OpenAI (ChatGPT)

-By default, your chats may be used to train OpenAI's models.
-You can disable this in settings, but most users never do — meaning their creative sparks and problem-solving sessions fuel the very models they'll later pay to access.
+By default, your chats are used to train OpenAI's models.
+You can disable this in Settings > Data Controls, but most users never do, meaning their creative sparks and problem-solving sessions fuel the very models they'll later pay to access.
+Even rating a response with thumbs up or down authorizes OpenAI to use that specific chat for training.

-OpenAI promises not to use your conversations or code for training.
+OpenAI does not train on inputs or outputs from these accounts by default.
 Organizations retain ownership, and enterprise privacy commitments guarantee exclusion from model improvement.

 Anthropic (Claude)